edsu/earls/README.md

 Loading existing tweets is useful when you haven't been running earls since the beginning of an event, and you would like to load some of this historical data.

+## Archiving

+Once an event is over you can create a static snapshot very easily using wget, and host it yourself or create a permanent redirect to a Github Pages site.

+For example if you had an earls instance running at http://inkdroid.org/pda2015/ you could:

+    wget --page-requisites --no-host-directories --cut-dirs 1 http://inkdroid.org/pda2015/
+    git init
+    git add *
+    git commit -m 'snapshot of pda2015 earls instance' -a git push git@github.com:edsu/pda2015.git origin gh-pages